 Debra D. Mays

-Lesson Plan - NAME: Debra Mays GRADE/SUBJECT: 7th Grade/Geography WEEK OF: May 5th-May 9th 2025
+Lesson Plan -NAME: Debra Mays GRADE/SUBJECT: 7th Grade/Civics WEEK OF: September 2nd-September 5th 2025

 MONDAY